 - Technological guide: The future is all about technology.
 Optimal exposure to cell phones would help children keep up with the latest technologies, learn new skills, and find their stepping stone in the current internet-led times.

-- Educational aid: The unlimited access to information on the internet also includes the benefits of educational resources.
+- Educational aid: The internet offers the advantages of online learning and educational resources by providing unlimited access to information, which contributes to improving digital literacy.
 With so many online study platforms, your child could resolve the queries arising during their homework time from an expert.
 They could also seek assistance on any subject matter within a matter of minutes.
+Another source of fun learning is educational online gaming that can be used to gain knowledge.

 - Social assistance: Social media networks also provide a few benefits as they could be an ideal place for your child to stay connected with friends and family members.
-It is essential that the child stays in touch with only those they and you know in the real world.
+It is essential that the child stays in touch with only those they and you know in the real world through online communication.
 You could take the help of parental control apps to ensure your child doesn’t fall prey to cyber-bullying while they develop their friendships and improve their social skills.

 What Are The Drawbacks Of Children Having Cell Phones?

 As good as the benefits of using a cell phone may seem, they could have their share of cons.
-Excess usage of cell phones by children may lead to the following effects.
+Excess usage of cell phones by children can be a source of distraction leading to several issues.

 - Alteration of brain development: Excess usage of cell phones may result in premature thinning of the prefrontal cortex.
 Eventually, this thinning could decrease social and cognitive skills affecting their mental health and leading to anxiety and depression.
 A few studies also suggest that cell phone radiation could lead to brain tumors (7).